 Are There Snakes In Acadia?

 There have only been seven reptiles discovered in Acadia National Park.
 Five of those species are of the slithering variety.
-However, you unlike many national parks, Acadia’s snakes are not venomous.
+However, unlike many national parks, Acadia’s snakes are not venomous.

 You will find garter, green, redbelly, ringneck and eastern milksnakes.
 The Eastern Milksnake is the most interesting snake on the island and if you come upon one you will swear that it’s a rattlesnake.
 This snake is very crafty and will tap its tail in gravel or leaves to trick its adversary into thinking it is a venomous snake.
 This would definitely fool me and I would run for the hills.

 Are There Otters In Acadia?